-Wet Nose Rescue is an all breed dog rescue, based in Southampton, Pennsylvania.
-Our dogs and puppies for adoption are kept in foster homes as we try and find them forever families.
-This way they have a chance to interact with families who usually have dogs of their own.
+Welcome to Wet Nose Rescue, Wet Nose Rescue is an all breed dog rescue, founded in 2008 based in Southampton, Pennsylvania and is a totally foster based organization Our dogs and puppies for adoption are kept in foster homes as we try and find them forever families.
+This way our adoptable dogs and puppies have a chance to interact with families who usually have dogs of their own.
 While we have an adoption center, we do not kennel dogs there.
+We try and keep the adoption process as simple as possible and match adoptable dogs with loving and caring families.
+The adoption application is located on this website on the dogs for adoption page.
 Our Adopt, Shop and Training Center is located at 14425 Bustleton Avenue, Philadelphia, PA 19116 our entrance is on Philmont Avenue.
 Our adoption center offers adopters the opportunity to purchase all their needs in one spot as well as sign up for dog training classes on site.
-Our hours at the Adoption Center are by appointment only
+Our hours at the Adoption Center are by appointment only If you have any questions about adopting a dog or puppy, please feel free to call us at 267-684-6187.

 Volunteers are our lifeline and we are always in need of more volunteers who are willing to give a few hours whenever they can.
 We need volunteers on transport days when out of state transports come into our adoption center with dogs and puppies.
 We also need volunteers on days when we do events to set up, break down and participate in rescue events to get the word out about Wet Nose Rescue.